lajohnston/smslib/README.md

 .include "smslib/mapper/waimanu.asm"
 ```

 Initialise the SMS mapping registers when booting your game.
-This will be done for you if you're using `smslib.init`
+This will be done for you if you're using `boot.asm`

 ```
 mapper.init